The United States is trying to salvage the Iran deal. Here’s how both countries have violated the pact.

 After leaving the nuclear deal, Washington initially reimposed non-oil sanctions in August of 2018, followed in November of that year by sanctions on some 700 Iranian individuals and entities, including 300 designations not in place before the 2015 deal, according to the International Crisis Group.

-In the following years, Washington continued to add new designations that were not in place during the JCPOA negotiations.
-Targets included banks, including Iran’s central bank, individuals, such as Iran’s Supreme Leader, and oil vessels, among other entities.
+In the following years, Washington continued to add designations that were not in place during the JCPOA negotiations.
+Targets included banks, including Iran’s central bank, individuals, such as Iran’s supreme leader, and oil vessels, among other entities.
 The Trump administration also reduced the number of licenses the U.S. treasury grants to companies for certain medical exports to Iran, exacerbating shortages.

 As coronavirus cases explode in Iran, U.S. sanctions hinder its access to drugs and medical equipment

-In April of 2201, the Trump administration listed Iran’s elite military Islamic Revolutionary Guard Corps as a foreign terrorist organization.
+In April 2019, the Trump administration listed Iran’s elite military Islamic Revolutionary Guard Corps as a foreign terrorist organization.

-In January of 2020 the Trump administration targeted Iran’s steel and metal industries, following an Iranian attack on two U.S. bases in Iraq after the U.S. assassination of Iranian General Qasem Soleimani.
+In January 2020, the Trump administration targeted Iran’s steel and metal industries, following an Iranian attack on two U.S. bases in Iraq after the U.S. assassination of Iranian General Qasem Soleimani.
 In May, Trump issued sanctions against Iran’s interior ministry for human rights violations during anti-government protests that November.

 Trump ended his term with a final round of sanctions in January 2021.